If anorexia nervosa is not treated, the condition can lead to severe health problems.

 - heart conditions, such as coronary heart disease and irregular heartbeat (arrhythmia)

-Anorexia can cause an imbalance of minerals in the blood, such as potassium, calcium and sodium.
+Anorexia can also cause an imbalance of minerals in the blood, such as potassium, calcium and sodium.
 These minerals play an important part in keeping you healthy.
-For example, a common complication is a low level of potassium (hypokalaemia), which can cause:

 - kidney damage